alvzed/ms-project-4/README.md

 ##### Bugs discovered
 The main tests didn't yield any bugs as they rely on Django which is quite a mature and stable framework.
-What was discovered is when incrementing clicks and views.
+Bugs were however discovered during testing the features incrementing clicks and views.
 Whenever you visit the URL of one of the categories or videos it increments the clicks/views, which means that it will happen if someone simply refreshes the page as well.
 This is something to resolve in future versions.

 #### Current UI